 Central Nervous System

-Nicotine is a stimulant hence when inhaled it quickly reaches the brain within seconds.
-In the brain it will bind to acetylcholine receptors, releasing neurotransmitters that are associated with pleasure and reward.
-The dopamine release is a key factor in addictiveness, hence it reinforces behaviour of smoking or vaping.
+Nicotine is a stimulant; hence, when inhaled, it quickly reaches the brain within seconds.
+In the brain, it will bind to acetylcholine receptors, releasing neurotransmitters that are associated with pleasure and reward.
+The dopamine release is a key factor in addictiveness, hence it reinforces the behaviour of smoking or vaping.

 Cardiovascular System